I’m a Postdoctoral Research Fellow studying technology ethics at Texas A&M.

 My Philosophical Journey

-As a graduate student, I studied philosophy of biology and that nature of life at the Center for the Study of Origins under the supervision of Director Carol Cleland.
-This fellowship, combined with my previous research on mind, caused me realize that much of the work being done in the ethics of AI was disconnected from the actual science.
+As a graduate student, I studied philosophy of biology and the nature of life at the Center for the Study of Origins under the supervision of Director Carol Cleland.
+This fellowship, combined with my previous research on mind, led me to believe that much of the work being done in AI ethics was disconnected from the actual science.
 My research attempts to remedy this deficit.
-I have developed a technological-systems account of AI research products that better captures their underlying metaphysics.
-My framework—in direct opposition to the dominant, machine-based perspective—accounts for the complex relations that obtain between human and machine parts of technological systems.
-Only by focusing on the larger system that humans and machines are embedded in can we begin to develop practical solutions to the ethical issues raised by advanced AI technologies.

 Philosophy Outreach

 At CU Boulder, I was the head of the Philosophy Outreach Program of Colorado for four years.
-In that role, I helped bring philosophical topics to high-schools around the state, even extending our programming to elementary and middle schools.
+In that role, I helped bring philosophical topics to high-schools around the state and extended our programming to elementary and middle schools.
 I scheduled roughly 80 visits with graduate student philosophers from CU Boulder, taking 15 visits myself.
 A primary goal of mine as coordinator was to bring philosophical topics to underrepresented populations, including metro Denver high schools.
 I left public school without knowing what philosophy was.
-It has been one of my greatest joys to bring philosophy to students who might not have heard of the subject otherwise.
+I’m therefore passionate about bringing philosophy to students who might not have heard of the subject otherwise.